Overview

 A CG Dive video going into detail on using and mixing different algorithms.

 To use Blender’s Automatic or Envelope algorithm on specific areas, the steps are as following.
-Enter edit mode on the mesh and select the vertecies that should be weighted.
+Enter edit mode on the mesh and select the vertices that should be weighted.
 Then enter pose mode on the control-rig (make sure deform bone collection is visible) and select the deform bones that should be used to generate the weights.
-Finaly enter weight paint mode with both the control-rig and the mesh, activate Vertex Selection mode and use Assign Automatic from Bones (Weights).
+Finally enter weight paint mode with both the control-rig and the mesh, activate Vertex Selection mode and use Assign Automatic from Bones (Weights).

 If you just want a quick and dirty result, then use the With Automatic Weights algorithm for the entire character and fix the weighting mistakes that occur (or the Voxel Heat Diffuse Skinning version if you have that).